Title image closeup of a white Roman Shade in a double window with white linen drapery panels hanging on each side

 How about another minimalistic window covering, but this time covering the lower part of the window?
 I’ve got you covered — well, your window covered — right here.

 Or do you need custom extra long curtain rods without the extra large price tag?
-Check it out.
+Check out these custom extra-long curtain rods.

 How about sheer curtain panels for your patio or deck without expensive and expansive rods?
 I’ve got that for you too.